oromedialab/nxcorebundle/docs/ACL_USAGE_EXAMPLE.md

 # ACL System Usage Example

-This document shows how to use the ACL system in your project (e.g., cosko-api).
+This document shows how to use the ACL entities provided by NxCoreBundle in your project (e.g., cosko-api).

 ## Overview

-The ACL system now stores permissions directly in the database within the `Role` entity.
-This allows for dynamic permission management where admins can assign specific permissions to roles through your admin interface.
+The NxCoreBundle provides `Role` and enhanced `User` entities with ACL support.
+The Role entity stores permissions as JSON arrays, allowing for flexible permission management. **Following YAGNI principles, only entities are provided - you implement the services and logic in your consuming application.**

+## 1. Available Entities

+### Role Entity
+- `id` - Primary key
+- `uuid` - UUID identifier
+- `name` - Role name (unique)
+- `description` - Optional description
+- `enabled` - Boolean flag
+- `permissions` - JSON array of permission strings
+- `created_at` / `updated_at` - Timestamps

+### User Entity (Enhanced)
+- All existing User properties
+- `role` - ManyToOne relationship to Role entity
+- Added methods: `getRole()`, `setRole()`, `hasRole()`

-## 1. Define Permissions Enum in Your Project
+## 2. Define Permissions in Your Project

-Create a Permission enum in your project to define all available permissions:
+Create a Permission enum to define your application permissions:

 ```php
 <?php